thebitcoinnew/bitcoin-new-web-wallet/README.md

 ___

-#### Everything below is only for contributing to the development of Bitcoin New Web Wallet
+#### Everything below is only for contributing to the development of BitcoinNew Web Wallet
-#### To download Bitcoin New Web Wallet go to the [releases section](https://github.com/thebitcoinnew/bitcoin-new-web-wallet/releases), or use the web wallet at [webwallet.bitev.be](https://webwallet.bitev.be)
+#### To download BitcoinNew Web Wallet go to the [releases section](https://github.com/thebitcoinnew/bitcoin-new-web-wallet/releases), or use the web wallet at [webwallet.bitev.be](https://webwallet.bitev.be)

 ___